windwalker-io/ventoviro.github.io/documentation/components/promise/index.md

     // Start to send mail
     return Promise::resolved()
         ->then(function () {
-            // This will run after process end Mailer::send(...);
+            // This will run after the process ends Mailer::send(...);
         });
 }